 - "Feature overview"

-- "Prerequisites"
+- "Prerequisites" on page 6

-- "Supported deployment scenarios" on page 4
+- "Supported deployment scenarios" on page 6

-- "Supported target server hardware and software" on page 4 for IBM eServer[TM] and IBM eServer[TM]
+- "Supported target server hardware and software" on page 7 for IBM eServer[TM] and IBM eServer[TM] xSeries servers

-xSeries servers

 Feature overview

 The ServerGuide Scripting Toolkit is a collection of system-configuration tools and sample scripts that you can use to deploy operating systems to IBM eServer or IBM eServer[TM] xSeries servers in a repeatable, predictable manner.
 The ServerGuide Scripting Toolkit includes IBM PC DOS 7.1 and can use the device-driver set from IBM ServerGuide.